A Guide to the Gibraltar National Museum

 A trip to the wonderful Gibraltar Museum gives you a unique opportunity to travel through the historic timeline of the area and uncover all sorts of amazing artefacts and information.
 We strive to be the best hotel in Gibraltar so we’ve put together this ultimate guide to help you learn more about the Gibraltar Museum and its history.
-Be sure to take a stroll to this historic institute and make the most of your time at the O’Callaghan Eliott Hotel Gibraltar.
+Be sure to take a stroll to this historic institute and make the most of your time at The Eliott Hotel Gibraltar.

 The museum itself was founded in 1930 by the then Governor of Gibraltar, Sir Alexander Godley.
 It was built to house the ever growing collection of materials that showcase the rich history of the area.
 Since the seventh century, Gibraltar has been a contentious region which has led to countless historic events.
 Although it is now a British Overseas Territory, Gibraltar has been occupied and inhabited by different cultures from around the world.
 From Moorish settlers to Morrocon Marinids, the coastal territory has been furiously fought over for generations.